mflova/mflova-coding-guidelines/python/testing/mocking.md

 However, there are specific ways to mock specific objects.
 These are detailed below.

+Important note: It is not recommended to use plain Mock() objects to replace an existing one.
+If we do, Mock will dynamically "create" any attribute that our function to test might access.
+Therefore, it is not realistic, as Mock will not raise an exception but the real object might do it.
+To solve this issue, it is recommended using the keyword argument "spec" that will create our mock object with same attributes as the object to replicate.
+However, the function `create_autospec` impleemnts a more in deep replication.
+This same feature is available when doing `patch`.
+There is a keyword only argument called `autospec` where we can use either `True` to have same specifications as the object being replaced or we can pass another object.

 ### Mocking specific objects

 #### Non-callable objects (variables, attributes)